rrharvey/grunt-file-blocks/README.md

 ## Using the "fileblocks" Task

 Follow these steps to use the task.
-For more details see the [wiki](https://github.com/rrharvey/grunt-file-blocks/wiki).
+For more details see the [wiki](https://github.com/rrharvey/grunt-file-blocks/wiki) or this <a href="http://www.rrharvey.com/2013/12/insert-script-tags-automatically-using-grunt/" target="_blank">article</a>.

 1. Add block anchors to a source file.
 2. Define source files in the Grunfile.js task configuration.